Benefits

 Defined Benefit Pension

-Here's a quick overview of each pension type:
+Here's a quick overview of each one:

 In a defined contribution pension scheme, the employer and employee contribute a minimum amount to the pension pot.
 These contributions are added to the pension fund and invested in shares and stocks.